RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/blender-mesh-editing.md

 The exporter will automatically convert the `.mesh.xml` to `.mesh` as long RoR is installed to the default location.

-If you want to preview your exported model, you can use [Ogre Meshy](https://sourceforge.net/projects/ogremeshy/) to view it:
+If you want to preview your exported model, you can use [OgreMeshy](https://forum.rigsofrods.org/resources/ogremeshy.595/) to view it:
-(You can make a `.material` file if you want it to be textured in Ogre Meshy)
+(You can make a `.material` file if you want it to be textured in OgreMeshy)

 ![35](/images/blender-edit-preview-ogremeshtool.png)